CCJ Mortgages: Getting a Mortgage With a CCJ

 How long does a CCJ stay on your credit file?

+Like most credit issues, a CCJ will remain on your credit file for six years from the date it is issued.
+After this period, it will be automatically removed.
 It's important to note that even if you pay off your CCJ in full within six months, it will still appear on your credit report, and mortgage lenders will be able to see it.

 Can you remove a CCJ from your credit file?

-In certain circumstances, you may be able to remove a CCJ from your credit file, preventing it from affecting your mortgage application.
+In certain circumstances, you may be able to remove a CCJ from your credit file, preventing it from affecting your mortgage application:

-If you pay the CCJ after 30 days, it remains on your record for six years.
+• If you pay the CCJ after 30 days, it remains on your record for six years.
 However, you can apply for a certificate of satisfaction, which shows the CCJ has been settled.
-While the CCJ will still appear, lenders will see it as satisfied, which may make it easier to secure a mortgage if the rest of your credit report is clean.
+While the CCJ will still appear, lenders will see it as satisfied, which might make it easier to secure a mortgage if the rest of your credit report is clean.

 How long after a CCJ can I get a mortgage?